 Another issue may be root rot which may cause issues in nutrient and water uptake towards the leaves.

 |Root bound||The pot size being too small.|

 - Remove the plant and check the root to identify the problem.

-- Repot your plant in a slightly larger pot than a previous one.
+- Repot your plant in a slightly larger pot than the previous one.

 - Always wash the roots off before repotting in a fresh potting medium.

 - For soft and mushy roots, you can take cuttings and allow them to root into a new plant.

 - Wait for a few days for the cutting to callus before inserting it into the new soil.